sahlawat11/media-recommender/README.md

 ## Setup
 -Be sure to have Node.js and MongoDB installed on your computer
--Download or pull the master branch of this repository.
+-Be sure your MongoDB is running on your computer -Download or pull the master branch of this repository.
 In git, the command would be `git pull`
--Navigate to the media-recommender directory in the terminal
--Seed the database with some starter data with the command `node seed.js`
+-Navigate to the media-recommender directory in the terminal -Install all the dependencies with the command `npm install` -Seed the database with some starter data with the command `node seed.js`
 -Start the application with the command `npm start`

 ## Use
--With the server running, head to the address of the website, which is `localhost:3000` by default
+-With the server running, head to the address of the website, which is `localhost:3000` by default -Login to the application using crediential give at the bottom of this document OR
 -Sign up by filling out the user's information (ex user name, password and so on)
 -After registering as a user, you may use any functionality of the website.
-This includes editing your playlists,
+This includes adding media to your playlists,
-commenting on other users' playlists, getting recommendations, searching and more
+getting recommendations, searching and more
 -After an account has been created, you can log in in the future, instead of signing up again

 ## Tutorial
-Video Demo : [todo]
+Video Demo : Uploaded to Canvas.

 ## Technologies
--JavaScript (Node.js)
+-JavaScript
+-Node.js
 -MongoDB
 -HTML
 -CSS